sn0w12/ComfyUI-Sn0w-Scripts/README.md

 # Configuration

-Settings can be changed in the comfyui settings, a restart is required for them to take effect.
+In the ComfyUI settings, you can modify various settings.
+Some changes will apply immediately, while others require a refresh to take effect.

 ## Important Note
 Many of the nodes require these paths to be in your extra_model_paths.yaml (with your real directories of course).